osxmidi/LinVst3/TestVst3/README.md

 Use testvst3.exe from a folder that is not in a daw search path.

 If testvst3.exe.so is in any daw search path then it can cause problems if the daw tries to load it.

+To cancel the vst3 cycling before all vst3's are tested, open a Terminal and enter kill -9 $(pgrep -f testvst3-batch)

 ------